padraic7a/Refine-NER-Extension/README.md

 ![[Screenshot of the extension]](http://freeyourmetadata.org/images/ner-extension.png)

 ## Installation
-0. Compile the source code to the `module` directory, or [download a compiled version](http://software.freeyourmetadata.org/ner-extension/) and unzip it.
+0. Compile the source code to the `module` directory.
 0. Copy the `module` folder to your extensions folder.
   - To find your extensions folder, choose *Browse workspace directory* from the Refine interface, and navigate to the folder `extensions` (which you should create if it doesn't exist yet).
 0. Start or restart Refine.